murilobellatini/dialog2rasa/README.md

 #### Output File Format

-For detailed insights into how our output data is structured, visit our documentation [here](https://github.com/murilobellatini/dialog2rasa/blob/main/docs/file-generation-process.md).
+For detailed insights into how the output data is structured, visit our documentation [here](https://github.com/murilobellatini/dialog2rasa/blob/main/docs/file-generation-process.md).

 ### Features and Limitations

 - **Features**: Converts intents, entities, and utterances to Rasa YAML.
 - **Limitations**:
-  - As Rasa doesn't natively support compound entities, this converter introduces a workaround by generating a pseudo-YAML file, prefixed with `__compound_`, which allows users to define their handling strategy.
+  - Generates `__compound_` prefixed pseudo-YAML for Rasa's unsupported compound entities, allowing for custom handling by the user.
-  - It consolidates entities that share a single synonym into a lookup table, while also treating entities with multiple synonyms as synonyms within Rasa.
+  - For a single entity, Dialogflow reference values with only one synonym each are merged into a Rasa lookup table named after the entity.
+Reference values with multiple synonyms result in a Rasa entity where extra synonyms are grouped under the corresponding reference value.
-  - The output NLU YAML file is named after the agent, facilitating project integration by placing it within an `nlu` folder.

 > Note: See `test/mockup-agent` and its reference output [here](https://github.com/murilobellatini/dialog2rasa/blob/main/tests/mockup-agent) to understand these limitations.